 While we should always be polite to each other, being polite to TSA agents can help the security process go smoothly.
 Passengers who are tense or angry tend to be questioned or patted down.
 Bonus, it’ll also help lower your stress hormones.

-While I personally won’t skip souvenirs altogether, (I can’t stop collecting mugs at this point) this may be an option for a trip here or there, or it could be an option for you.
+While I won’t skip souvenirs altogether, (I can’t stop collecting mugs at this point) this may be an option for a trip here or there, or it could be an option for you.
 Minimizing souvenirs means less you’ll have to declare upon returning.
 As a traveler, you should understand what is and is not allowed to be brought back from a trip.
 You should also know the rules about the number of items you’re allowed to bring back.
-Research this before traveling so you don’t break the rules and end up throwing away your souvenirs.
+Research this before traveling so you don’t break the rules and end up throwing away your souvenirs or having to pay hefty fines at customs when you return home.

 Airline lines will always be busier during high travel times – holidays and weekends – but also after work.
 By flying in the early morning or late evening (except for Sunday nights) you may skip all of the lines.
 We had a 5:24 am flight to Panama which was pretty miserable the night before to get sleep (though we were so tired that we were able to sleep on the plane) – but there weren’t any lines in the airport!
 There were also open seats on the plane so we even got to spread out more!